fasamany1/resources-face_recognition/README.md

 # Portfolio Project - Face Recognition Tool With Python

-This is a small CLI foundation project to on how I built a face recognition tool using Python.
+This is a small CLI project  on how I built a face recognition tool using Python.

 ## Dependencies To Install

-`dlib` requires both CMake and a C++ compiler to be installed before using it.
+* `dlib` requires both CMake and a C++ compiler to be installed before using it.
 Its also advisable to install python3-dev Refer to the [CMake documentation](https://cmake.org/install/) and that of your preferred C++ compiler for installation instructions.
-`face_recognition` a python library required for recognition tasks.
+* `face_recognition` a python library required for recognition tasks.
-`Pillow` required for comprehensive image handling, manipulation, and format conversion capabilities.
+* `Pillow` required for comprehensive image handling, manipulation, and format conversion capabilities.
-`numpy` required for robust numerical and array processing capabilities.
+* `numpy` required for robust numerical and array processing capabilities.

 The script will make use of `training/`, `output/` and `validation/` directories, so be sure to create them before running the code.